eubinecto/cr-cw1/delieverables/report.md

 architecture above.
 - implemented with pytorch, as the author was more familiar with pytorch than with Keras.(answers the coding requirements.)
 - it is composed of: conv layer, max pooling layer, batch norm layer and drop out layer. (what they ar)
+- we use adam optimiser. the learning rate gradually decreases.\

 **Experiments done**.
 - optimising epochs